modern urban infill that anchors people, not just city blocks;

 SOURCE: Charlotte Business Journal

-Partnering with leading institutional ventures, including major banking institutions, asset managers, and investment firms, our portfolio features a range development and redevelopment properties.
+Partnering with leading institutional investors including major banking institutions, asset managers and private equity funds, our portfolio features a range of value-add and redevelopment projects.